alexbers/asmon/README.md

-# Async Monitoring #
+# Asmon - Asyncronous Monitoring Platform #

-Asmon is the asyncronous platform to check your services and send Telegram alerts if something goes wrong.
+Asmon is a Python platform to monitor your services and send Telegram alerts if something goes wrong.

-The platform periodicaly runs your checkers written on Python.
+This platform periodicaly runs your checkers.

 ![Demo](https://alexbers.com/asmon.png)

-## Starting Up ##

-1. `git clone https://github.com/alexbers/asmon.git; cd asmon`
-2. edit *config.py*, set **TG_DEST_ID**, and **BOT_TOKEN**
-3. `docker-compose up -d` (or just `python3 asmon.py` if you don't like Docker)
-4. modify check_example.py with your checks, platform runs them automatically

 ## Goals ##